plaidml/plaidml/docs/usage/edsl_ops.rst

   \color{green}\verb!)!

-In green, notice that the summation symbol is represented using ``.sum()`` in Tile code.
+In green, notice that the summation symbol is represented using ``.sum()`` in eDSL code.
 In blue, notice that the input ``I`` is indexed using ``m`` and ``n``.
 Some portions of the notation do not perfectly correspond.
 Here's why:

-- Summation notation includes a ``m`` subscript to indicate that ``m`` is the variable being summed over.
-Tile code implicitly sums over all valid indices (valid means not out of range for any tensor, and not failing any additional user-specified constraints as discussed in later examples).
+- Summation notation includes a ``m`` subscript to indicate that ``m`` is the variable being summed over. eDSL code implicitly sums over all valid indices (valid means not out of range for any tensor, and not failing any additional user-specified constraints as discussed in later examples).

-- Tile must be explicitly given the shape of any new tensor created, done in this code by ``Contraction().outShape(N)``.
+- eDSL must be explicitly given the shape of any new tensor created, done in this code by ``Contraction().outShape(N)``.
 In this case we want ``N`` to match the size of the last dimension of ``I``, which is specified by using ``I.bind_dims(M, N)``.
 It is possible, however, to make this dimension of